 In relation to trade marks, so long as the mark in question is a sign which is capable of distinguishing goods or services of one undertaking from those of other undertakings it will be capable of trademark protection.
 Similarly, the absolute and relative grounds for refusal as set out in sections 8 and 10 of the Trade Marks Act 1996 must be overcome.
 The absolute grounds for refusal include the following:

-- Signs which consist exclusively of the shape of; the shape or another characteristic which results from the nature of the goods themselves, the shape or another characteristic of goods which is necessary to obtain a technical result, or the shape or another characteristic which gives substantial value to the goods
+- Signs which consist exclusively of the shape or another characteristic which results from the nature of the goods themselves, the shape or another characteristic of goods which is necessary to obtain a technical result, or the shape or another characteristic which gives substantial value to the goods;

-- Trade marks, the use of which is prohibited by law including EU legislation for the protection of designations of origin, traditional terms for wine, traditional specialties guaranteed or plant variety rights
+- Trade Marks, the use of which is prohibited by law including EU legislation for the protection of designations of origin, traditional terms for wine, traditional specialties guaranteed or plant variety rights; or”

 8. Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?